 Domain security best practices

-A security contact is like building a digital front door for the public to report observed or suspected security issues at your domain.
-This could include notifications about compromised accounts, unsolicited email, routing problems, or reporting a potential vulnerability.
+A security email allows the public to report observed or suspected security issues on your domain.
+Security issues could include notifications about compromised accounts, unsolicited email, routing problems, or potential vulnerabilities.

 Develop a vulnerability disclosure policy

 Consider having a vulnerability disclosure policy (VDP).
-A VDP outlines how your organization prefers to receive vulnerability reports and what you’ll do with them, the scope of systems covered by the policy, and legal authorization for those who follow the policy and report in good faith.
+A VDP outlines how your organization prefers to receive vulnerability reports, what you’ll do with them, the scope of systems covered by the policy, and legal authorization for those who follow the policy and report in good faith.
+Once complete, put your vulnerability disclosure policy online.

 Preload your domain

-It shouldn’t be easy to impersonate the government.
-DMARC, “Domain-based Message Authentication, Reporting and Conformance”, protects your reputation and good name by making it difficult for malicious actors to successfully spoof your domain in email.
+It shouldn’t be easy to impersonate the government, but scammers can spoof your domain to send fake messages that appear to come from your organization.
+DMARC (Domain-based Message Authentication, Reporting and Conformance) makes it difficult for malicious actors to spoof your domain in email.